 FAIR HOUSING TOPIC BY DISTRICTS NORTH/ VERDEMONT EAST SOUTH CENTRAL WEST Integration, Segregati on, and Disproport ionate Impact Verdemont is not considered segregated by race/ethnicity but has a high concentration of higher income households.
 East district has tracts with racial/ethnic segregation.
 The district has a mix of low-above mod households.
-This district has tracts with racial/ ethnic segregation and high concentrationof low-mod income households.
+This district has tracts with racial/ ethnic segregation and high concentration of low-mod income households.
 Central district contains tracts w/racial/ethnic segregation and poverty, The area is primarily moderate to low income.
 This district has a mix of incomes and contains some census tracts designated as high areas of segregation.
-Housing Sites 3,004 units 17 % Lower 12 % Moderate 71 % AboveMod 1,731 units 40 % Lower 1 2 % Moderate 4 8 % AboveMod 588 units 20% Lower 37% Moderate 42% AboveMod 2 ,188 units 38 % Lower 3 9 % Moderate 23% AboveMod 1, 268 units 38 % Lower 17 % Moderate 45 % AboveMod The area is zoned for low density residential, and there are no vacant sites for apartments.
+Housing Sites 3,004 units 1,731 units 588 units 2,188 units 1,268 units 17% Lower 40% Lower 20% Lower 38% Lower 38% Lower 12% Moderate 71% AboveMod 12% Moderate 48% AboveMod 37% Moderate 42% AboveMod 39% Moderate 23% AboveMod 17% Moderate 45% AboveMod The area is zoned for low density residential, and there are no vacant sites for apartments.
 However, there is significant opportunity for ADUs in tracts.
 Additionally, City owned land has been subdivided with plans and opportunity for a mixed income single family tract.
 The addition of a range of housing types, including lower to above mod housing will provide balanced housing choice.
 A mix of zoning in the east allows for multifamily and single family residential development.
-This area is zoned primarily industrial /commercial; few sites allow_housing.
+This area is zoned primarily industrial /commercial; few sites allow housing.
 However, 588 units are designated to this area in a balanced manner.
 Sites will add more moderate-income housing, improving greater choices.
 This district has a wide mix of zones.
 A balanced income distribution in this area will provide more access to Downtown, the primary job center, draw higher incomes, provide greater balance, and reduce/combat segregation.
 Proposed sites in the west district will create more balance of incomes in the district as well as provide more housing mobility options.